EthanLife41/IDvasive/README.txt

 To use the project, open command prompt and use the cd command to navigate to the directory the project is stored in.

-Use pip to install django, pillow, openai, plantid.
+Use pip to install requests, django, pillow, openai, plantid.

 In the directory, run the command "py manage.py runserver"